Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 Some requirements for the shapes:

-- Each shape will be mapped to a two dimensional array with a 1 where the shape should draw and 0 every else.
+- Each shape will be mapped to a two dimensional array with a 1 where the shape should draw and 0 everywhere else.
 - Each shape can be rotated and it's rotations will be grouped together into an array.
 - All of the rotation arrays will be grouped into a master shape array.
 - There will be an extra empty shape at the 0 index.
 - The color of each shape corresponds to it's _index_ in the top level of the shape Array.
     - For example, given the order above, the "T" shape is color 2, and the I shape is color 1.

-> [action]
->
-> Add the following to `/src/utils/index.js`:
+Add the following to `/src/utils/index.js`:

 ```JavaScript
 // Define block shapes and their rotations as arrays.